Cluster algebras and snake modules: Snake modules of types and

 \begin{theorem}[{\cite[Proposition 3.1]{MY12b}}] A snake module is prime if and only if its snake is prime.
-Every snake module can be uniquely (up to permutation) decomposed into a tensor of prime snake modules. \end{theorem} We have the following theorem. \begin{theorem} Prime snake modules are real. \end{theorem}
+Every snake module can be uniquely (up to permutation) decomposed into a tensor of prime snake modules. \end{theorem}